Tony Eury Jr.

 Anthony Eury Jr. (born January 3, 1973) is an American professional stock car racing crew chief who works for Team AmeriVet as the crew chief of their No. 50 Chevrolet ZL1 in the NASCAR Cup Series driven by Burt Myers.
 He is also the co-owner of Fury Race Cars, a prominent chassis builder in late model racing.

 Early life

 Eury was born into a racing family in Kannapolis, North Carolina.
 His family lived near the Earnhardts north of Charlotte and the heads of both families, Ralph Earnhardt and Ralph Eury, were close friends.
 Tony Eury Jr. is the son of Tony Eury Sr. and Sandra Gee, daughter of famed engine builder Robert Gee.
-Dale Earnhardt Sr. married Sandra's sister Brenda, mother of Dale Earnhardt Jr. Despite both marriages ending in divorce, the cousins grew up together.
+Dale Earnhardt married Sandra's sister Brenda, mother of Dale Earnhardt Jr. Despite both marriages ending in divorce, the cousins grew up together.